openhab/openhab-docs/administration/logging.md

 **ALL** includes every log level from weight 100 to 600.
 Setting the log level to **DEFAULT** will log to the level defined in the package.subpackage (in most cases a binding).

-Following example sets the logging for the Z-Wave binding to **DEBUG**
+The following example sets the logging for the Z-Wave binding to **DEBUG**

 ```text
 log:set DEBUG org.openhab.binding.zwave
 ```

-Note that the log levels set using the `log:set` commands are persistent and will be applied upon restart.
+Note that the log levels set using the `log:set` command are persistent and will be re-applied upon restart.
 To modify the stored log levels, use the console or edit the [configuration file](#config-file).

 ## Create Log Entries in Rules